sunnytse0326/paypal-advance-credit-card/README.md

 ### Contribution
-We are welcome anyone to folk this repository and make PR to contribute this example project by creating test cases or code changes. :).
+We are welcome anyone to folk this repository and make PR to contribute this example project by creating test cases or code changes. :smile: